alexander16108/LeaderBoard/README.md

 ### Milestone 2
+- Create a new game using API
+- Implement the "Refresh" button (receiving data from the API and parsing the JSON)
+- Implement the form "Submit" button (sending data to the API)
+- Use async and await JavaScript features to consume the API

 ### Milestone 3
 - I implemented some basic styling In addition to the previous styling I made in the first milestone.